Health Encyclopedia

 When to get medical advice

-Call your healthcare provider or seek medical care right away if any of these occur:
+Contact your doctor or seek medical care right away if:

 • Symptoms come back and aren't controlled by restarting the medicine you were given to treat the reaction.